pedroamontano/Forecasting-Hourly-Temperatures-A-Machine-Learning-Approach-Using-LSTMs/README.md

 - [X] Sprint 3
 - [X] Adjust model to accept unscaled weather stats as input.
 - [X] Create Application to Showcase Model

+## **Next Steps**
+- [ ] Pull 10 to 20 more years of data and cleanup.
+Also add July and August 2023 to the data.
+- [ ] Update and train model with new data.
+- [ ] Experiment on additional time steps for LSTM to attempt to increase the prediction window for temperature.
+- [ ] Continue to research additional models should they be applicable to this multivariate time series analysis.